matt01671/cotiss-project/README.md

 Please ensure you use git workflow so we can track the updates you have made and comment any assumptions you make.

-We respect your time and therefore, recommend time-boxing this exercice to four hours.
+We respect your time and therefore, recommend time-boxing this exercice to three to four hours.

 ## Overview